isabella232/data-workbench.en-1/help/home/c-geo-oview/c-wk-img-lyrs/c-elmt-pt-lyrs/t-new-elmt-pt-lyr-avail.md

 ---
 description: Steps to make an element point layer available to display on the globe visualization.
-seo-description: Steps to make an element point layer available to display on the globe visualization.
-seo-title: Making a New Element Point Layer Available
 solution: Analytics
 title: Making a New Element Point Layer Available
 topic: Data workbench